 Doctor of Physical Therapy: Accreditation Status

-The University of Mount Union has secured approval from the Higher Learning Commission (HLC) to offer the Doctor of Physical Therapy.
-Provisional authorization was granted by the Ohio Department of Higher Education contingent upon approval by HLC and approval for candidacy by the specialty accreditor.
+The University of Mount Union has secured approval from the Higher Learning Commission (HLC) and authorization from the Ohio Department of Higher Education to offer the Doctor of Physical Therapy.
 The University has begun the accreditation process with the specialty accreditor for Physical Therapy; Commission on Accreditation in Physical Therapy Education (CAPTE).

 The University of Mount Union is considered to be a Developing Program by the CAPTE.
 There are several phases that are involved in the Preaccreditation Process.
 As the program completes the various phases of the pre-accreditation process leading to full accreditation the updated status will appear below.

 Mount Union’s Current Phase of the Accreditation Process Per CAPTE